charliemchapman/charliemchapman.com/src/posts/2019/8/29/designing-dark-noise.md

 image: "http://media.charliemchapman.com/charlie_and_jack.JPG"
 ---

-Today I want to talk about my process for designing my new app [Dark Noise](https://apps.apple.com/us/app/dark-noise/id1465439395).
-I am not a designer by trade, and this is my very first app I've ever made for iOS, so this is more of a brain dump of everything I did and less of a proposal on how design should be done.
+Today I want to talk about the process I used for designing my new app [Dark Noise](https://apps.apple.com/us/app/dark-noise/id1465439395).
+I'm not a designer by trade, and this is the first app I've made for iOS, so this is more of a brain dump of everything I did and less of a proposal on how design should be done.

 Before I placed a pixel in any design tool, I first figured out what the guiding principles for the app were, and what features I wanted to include.
 I detailed this step in a [separate post](https://charliemchapman.com/posts/2019/8/23/principles-of-dark-noise/), but the end result was: